Rish-Max/Notes/README.md

 # Notes
-making notes of topics whatever i will learn
+quick notes of whatever topic I will read